Meldal Municipality: Churches

-The Church of Norway had two parishes (sokn) within the municipality of Meldal.
+The Church of Norway had two parishes (sokn) within Meldal Municipality.
 It is part of the Gauldal prosti (deanery) in the Diocese of Nidaros.

 Geography

-The municipality of Meldal was located along the Orkla River in the middle of the Orkdalen valley.
+Meldal Municipality was located along the Orkla River in the middle of the Orkdalen valley.
 The lakes Hostovatnet and Svorksjøen were located along the northern border of the municipality.
+The highest point in the municipality was the 1162 m tall mountain Resfjellet, near the border with Rindal Municipality.

-There were five municipalities that bordered Meldal: Rindal to the west, Rennebu to the south, Midtre Gauldal and Melhus to the east, and Orkdal to the north.
+There were five municipalities that bordered Meldal: Rindal Municipality to the west, Rennebu Municipality to the south, Midtre Gauldal Municipality and Melhus Municipality to the east, and Orkdal Municipality to the north.

 The Løkken Station was the terminal station on the historic Thamshavn Line railway that used to travel through the municipality.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
-The municipality fell under the Trøndelag District Court and the Frostating Court of Appeal.
+While it existed, Meldal Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Sør-Trøndelag District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Meldal is made up of 19 representatives that are elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Meldal Municipality is made up of 19 representatives that are elected to four year terms.
+The tables below show the historical composition of the council by political party.